Azure/Mission-Critical-Connected/docs/reference-implementation/Networking-Design-Decisions.md

 ## Stamp ingress point

-- As Azure Front Door does not (currently) support private origins (backends), the stamp ingress point must be public (private origins are currently in Public Preview with Front Door Premium SKU).
+- Azure Front Door (AFD) Premium SKU is the only publicly expossed ingress point of the solution.
-- The entry point to each stamp is a public **Azure Standard Load Balancer** (with one zone-redundant public IP) which is controlled by **Azure Kubernetes Service** (AKS) and the Kubernetes Ingress Controller (Nginx).
+- The entry point to each stamp is a private **Azure Standard Load Balancer** which is controlled by **Azure Kubernetes Service** (AKS) and the Kubernetes Ingress Controller (Nginx).
+On top of that Load Balancer AKS creates and manages an **Azure Private Link Service**.
+- AFD is using Private Endpoint connectivity to those Private Link Services.
 - **Azure Application Gateway** is not used because it does not provide sufficient added benefits (compared to AFD):
   - Web Application Firewall (WAF) is provided as part of Azure Front Door.
   - TLS termination happens on the ingress controller and thus inside the cluster.
   - Using cert-manager, the procurement and renewal of SSL certificates is free of charge (with Let's Encrypt) and does not require additional processes or components.
-  - Azure Mission-Critical does not have a requirement for the AKS cluster to only run on a private VNet and therefore, having a public Load Balancer in front is acceptable.
   - (Auto-)Scaling of the ingress controller pods inside AKS is usually faster than scaling out Application Gateway to more instances.
   - Configuration settings including path-based routing and HTTP header checks could potentially be easier to set up using Application Gateway.
 However, Nginx provides all the required features and is configured through Helm charts.